 The standard rate of corporation tax is 30%.
 This is the same for all entities in Nigeria, regardless of turnover.

 Companies granted ‘pioneer status’ can benefit from a five-year tax exemption (seven years in economically disadvantaged areas).
 Pioneer status must be applied for within the first year of commencement of business.
-To qualify, a joint venture or foreign-owned company must have sustained a capital expenditure of at least NGN 5m.
-This figure must be at least NGN 150,000 for Nigerian companies.
+To qualify, a joint venture or foreign-owned company must have sustained a capital expenditure of at least NGN6m.
+This figure must be at least NGN380,000 for Nigerian companies.

-The standard rate of VAT is 5%, although this is less for certain goods and services.
+The standard rate of VAT is 5%, although this is less (or exempt) in the case of certain goods and services.